mikechen66/C-Program-Language/Readme.md

 ## Benefits of C Language

-1.The rich collection of operators provided in C give the programmer power to efficiently perform low-level computations, such as shifting and masking, without resorting to assembly language.
+1. The rich collection of operators provided in C give the programmer power to efficiently perform low-level computations, such as shifting and masking, without resorting to assembly language.
 These characteristics make C a good choice for implementing operating systems and low-level software for embedded controllers.

-2.Another reason for its popularity is its ubiquity.
+2. Another reason for its popularity is its ubiquity.
 C compilers are widely available for a great number of machines.
 In addition, the ANSI Standard improves the portability of C programs among different machines.

-3.C is the foundation upon which C++ is built.
+3. C is the foundation upon which C++ is built.
 C++ provides a different view of program design and implementation than C. Nevertheless, a thorough knowledge of C skills and techniques, such as using pointers and the standard library, will also be useful for the C++ programmer.

 ## Oneline and Native C Compilers